-a) about the Program, implications to the Town, and provide information regarding participation and participants' responsibilities and rights;

-b) that they have the right to opt-out of the Program without penalty;

-c) of all charges, prominently stated, with a comparison of price and primary terms of the Competitive Supplier and the current Default Service offering;

-d) that any savings under the Program compared to Default Service cannot be guaranteed because the Default Service rate is subject to changes;

-e) about the opt-out process; and

-f) in languages other than English for appropriate customer groups (i.e. toll-free telephone number).
+- a) about the Program, implications to the Town, and provide information regarding participation and participants' responsibilities and rights; - b) that they have the right to opt-out of the Program without penalty, subject to reasonable notice to the distribution utility and may only occur after the next meter read; - c) of all charges, prominently stated, with a comparison of price and primary terms of the Competitive Supplier and the current Default Service offering; - d) that any savings under the Program compared to Default Service cannot be guaranteed because the Default Service rate is subject to changes; - e) about the opt-out process; and - f) in languages other than English for appropriate customer groups (i.e. toll-free telephone number).